matrix-org/matrix-spec/content/client-server-api/modules/presence.md

 Presence information is published to all users who share a room with the target user.
-If the target user is a member of a room with a `public` [join rule](#mroomjoin_rules), any other user in the federation is able to access the target user's presence.
+If the target user is a member of a room with a `public` [join rule](#mroomjoin_rules), any other user in the federation is able to gain access to the target user's presence.
 This could be undesirable.